SpongePowered/SpongeDocs/source/plugin/practices.rst

 * The references prevent proper garbage collection
 * The instances might no longer be valid

-This can easily be avoided by using the corresponding snapshots or saving the UUID of given the instances.
+This can easily be avoided by using the corresponding snapshots or saving the UUID of given the instances and request a live instance when you need it.

 IO on the main thread